 Falls Creek Resort Management is committed to producing safe and aesthetically pleasing drinking water.
-During 2017-18 FCRM has continued to meet all of its regulatory obligations and produce safe drinking water to its customers.
+During 2018-19 FCRM has continued to meet all its regulatory obligations and produce safe drinking water to its customers.

 The village population, and consequent demand for water, is highly seasonal.
-Approximately 169,000 people visited the resort during the 2017 winter season resulting in 446,000 visitor days.
+Approximately 169,000 people visited the resort during the 2018 winter season resulting in 446,000 visitor days.
+The summer permanent population is around 200, with winter daily visitation exceeding 5000 people during peak periods.

-This report outlines drinking water quality achieved for the 2017-18 financial year and has been prepared to provide our customers with information relating to the quality of water supplied and to comply with the annual reporting requirements under Section 26 of the Act.
+This report outlines drinking water quality achieved for the 2018-19 financial year and has been prepared to provide our customers with information relating to the quality of water supplied and to comply with the annual reporting requirements under Section 26 of the Act.
 The report covers issues relating to the quality of drinking water and is structured in accordance with the Water Quality Annual Report Guidance issued by DHHS.